gdsc-nits-org/proto-shorturl-backend/README.md

 1. Ensure that your MongoDB server is running.
 2. Create a database named 'url-shortener' (or the name specified in your '.env' file).
-##  Database Setup

-1. Ensure that your MongoDB server is running.
-2. Create a database named 'url-shortener' (or the name specified in your '.env' file).
 ## Running Tests

 To run tests, run the following command